-The separate limitation income or (loss) before adjustments should generally include gain from the sale or exchange of capital assets only up to the amount of foreign source capital gain net income (which is the smaller of capital gain net income from sources outside the United States or capital gain net income).
-Therefore, if the corporation has capital gain net income from sources outside the United States in excess of the capital gain net income reported on its tax return, enter the excess on Schedule A, column 9(d) as a negative number.
+Foreign source taxable income or (loss) before adjustments in all separate categories in the aggregate should include gain from the sale or exchange of capital assets only up to the amount of foreign source capital gain net income (which is the smaller of capital gain net income from sources outside the United States or capital gain net income).
+Therefore, if the corporation has capital gain net income from sources outside the United States in excess of the capital gain net income reported on its tax return, enter a pro rata portion of the net U.S. source capital loss as a negative number on Schedule A, column 9(d) for each separate category with capital gain net income from sources outside the United States.
+To figure the pro rata portion of the net U.S. source capital loss attributable to a separate category multiply the net U.S. source capital loss by the amount of capital gain net income from sources outside the United States in the separate category divided by the aggregate amount of capital gain net income from sources outside the United States in all separate categories with capital gain net income from sources outside the United States.

-See section 904(b)(2)(B) for special rules regarding capital gain rate differential (as defined in section 904(b)(3)(D)) for any tax year.
-At the time these instructions went to print, there was no capital gain rate differential.
+See section 904(b)(2)(B) for special rules regarding adjustments to account for capital gain rate differentials (as defined in section 904(b)(3)(D)) for any tax year.
+At the time these instructions went to print, there was no capital gain rate differential for corporations.